UXARRAY/uxarray/docs/contributing.rst

 There are many different ways to contribute to UXarray.
 Anyone can, for example,

-- Write or revise user documentation (including this document)
+- Write or revise documentation (including this document)

 - Implement data analysis operators for unstructured grids from scratch or from their workflows